 Fifty years ago Taiwan was a relatively poor country seeking to become an industrial power; now it is a democratic society at the forefront of information technology.
-Sixty years ago a school for missionary children operated in a house with five children sitting around a dining room table; now it has three campuses and more than eight hundred students.
+Sixty years ago a school for missionary children operated in a house with five children sitting around a dining room table; now it has three campuses, one satellite school, and more than nine hundred students.

 A look at the history of Morrison Academy reveals that some things have not changed, namely God’s faithfulness to His people and the desire of this school to serve Him by meeting the educational needs of the children of missionaries.

 In the fall of 1952, six children and one teacher (Edna Frances Merritt) began the school year in a bamboo hut on the Oriental Missionary Society compound in Taichung.
 About the same time the board of the Taiwan Missionary Fellowship approved the formation of a school committee “to work on the problem of schooling for missionaries’ children.”
 There was a pressing need for a boarding school in a central location.
 Mr. Richard Hillis (TEAM) contacted the mission boards represented on the island explaining the need for a school and requesting that each mission allot either $1500 (US) or the services of a teacher.
 Meanwhile TMF rented an old mansion south of the Taichung train station and made plans to renovate it to be used as a school.